 Ableton really stands out in its MIDI sequencing.
 Some platforms are just plain clunky compared to Ableton’s workflow.
 Depending on which of the packages you choose from, the program comes with up to 70 GB worth of sounds, 13 software instruments, 41 audio effects, and 15 MIDI effects.

 Ableton is a clear choice for EDM, hip hop, and other electronic-based music production.
-The Intro kit, starting at just $99, contains the following to get you started:
+The Intro kit, starting at just $99, contains everything you need to get started.

 Studio One Prime is the DAW’s free version, with the Artist version coming in at just $99.95.